scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 To rollback during the testing mode, follow `Killing the new 4.y Monitoring stack in testing mode`_ as explained previously and the system will continue to operate normally.

-To rollback to version 3.x after you completed moving to version 4.y (as shown above), run:
+Run the following commands after you have completed moving to version 4.y (as shown above) if you wish to rollback to version 3.x:

 .. code-block:: bash